 Williams College students experience a rigorous preparation for all graduate training programs in the health professions.
 Successful applicants demonstrate excellence and proficiency in a variety of measures, including maturity, commitment to service, leadership, research and clinical experiences, and strength of character (e.g., hardships overcome, resilience).

 Work on a professional school application begins in earnest about 18 months before the intended matriculation date.
-All potential applicants are urged to understand and follow the deadlines contained in the instructions (linked below).
-You may email Linda Moran or Barbara Fuller in the Career Center’s Office of Health Professions with questions.
+All potential applicants are urged to understand and follow the deadlines contained in the Application Timeline (linked below).
+You may email Barbara Fuller in the Career Center’s Office of Health Professions with questions.